ljubobratovicrelja/ffmpeg-d/README.md

         "avfilter"
     ]

-If your FFmpeg libav* libraries are not installed in the place usually associated with your OS you will need additional build configuration.
+If your FFmpeg libav* libraries are not installed in the place usually used for libraries you will need additional build configuration to use ffmpeg-d properly.

 E.g. here is the configuration for a Posix OS that installs to `/usr/local/lib`